geocomPP/sdv/chapter.md

-The joy of this, when you get accustomed to it, is that any command is only ever a few keystrokes away, and the order of the commands sent to R can be stored and repeated in scripts, saving time in the long-term and ensuring reproducible results (see "R and reproducible research").
+The joy of this, when you get accustomed to it, is that any command is only ever a few keystrokes away, and the order of the commands sent to R can be stored and repeated in scripts, saving time in the long-term.
+In addition, R encourages truly transparent and reproducible research by removing an economic barrier to quantitative analysis and encouraging documentation of code.
+It is possible for anyone with the R installed to reproduce all the steps used by othered.
+This is facilitated by the RStudio program, that makes it easy to include 'live' R code in text documents.

-Another important attribute of R, related to its command line interface, is that it is a fully fledged open source *programming language*.
 In R what the user inputs is the same as what R sees when it processes the request.
-Access to R's source code and openness about how it works has enabled a veritable army of programmers to improve R over time and add an incredible number of extensions to its capabilities.
-There are now more than 4000 official packages for R, allowing it to tackle almost any computational or numerical problem.

-Although writing R source code and creating new packages will not appeal to most R users, it inspires confidence to know that there is a strong and highly skilled community of R developers.
-If there is a useful function that R cannot currently perform, there is a reasonable chance that someone is working on a solution that will become available at a later date.
-One area where extension of R's basic capabilities has been particularly successful is the addition of a wide variety of spatial analysis and visualisation tools.
+Access to R's source code and openness about how it works has enabled many programmers to improve R over time and add an incredible number of extensions to its capabilities.
+There are now more than 4000 official add-on *packages* for R, allowing it to tackle almost any numerical problem.
+If there is a useful function that R cannot currently perform, there is a good chance that someone is working on a solution that will become available at a later date.
+One area where extension of R's basic capabilities has been particularly successful in recent years is the addition of a wide variety of spatial analysis and visualisation tools (Bivand et al. 2013).
 The latter will be the focus of this chapter.

 Why R for spatial data visualisation?
 -------------------------------------

-Aside from confusion surrounding its one character name [1] and uncertainty about how to search for help [2], R may also seem a strange choice for a chapter on *spatial* data visualisation specifically.
-"I thought R was just for statistics?" and "Why not use a proper GIS package like ArcGIS?" are valid questions.

 R was conceived - and is still primarily known - for its capabilities as a "statistical programming language" (Bivand and Gebhardt 2000).